CeilidhWelsh/CeilidhWelsh.github.io/_pages/cv.md

 ## Data Hazards, Ethics & Reproducibility Symposium, Alan Turing Institute (Dec 2022 – Mar 202)
   * Designed, co-organised and co-led a one-day, hybrid symposium to foster interdisciplinary discussions
-  * Collaborated with Turing community teams to design and host an EDI compliant, accessible event
+  * Collaborated with Turing community teams to design and host an EDI-compliant, accessible event
   * Recruited and led a team of volunteers for hosting sessions, catering, and managing tasks
   * Collected feedback and identified improvements to revise the Grassroots Funding documentation